 The First Appeal: Seeking Redressal from the FAA

-Faced with the PIO’s inaction, the appellant moved to the First Appellate Authority (FAA), overseen by Ram Das (SE & AA EDC Fatha, Mirzapur).
-The prayer in the appeal is two-fold and critical for the health of the system:
+Faced with the PIO’s inaction, the appellant subsequently moved to the First Appellate Authority (FAA), overseen by Ram Das (SE & AA EDC Fatha, Mirzapur).
+Furthermore, the prayer in the appeal is two-fold and critical for the health of the system:

 - Direction for Information: An immediate order for the PIO to provide the 5-point information requested.

 This second point is crucial.
-Without punitive consequences for non-compliance, the RTI Act becomes a “toothless tiger.”
-The law allows for penalties of ₹250 per day (up to a maximum of ₹25,000) for unreasonable delays, yet these penalties are rarely invoked at the departmental level, emboldening officers to ignore requests.
+Indeed, without punitive consequences for non-compliance, the RTI Act becomes a “toothless tiger.”
+Moreover, while the law permits penalties of ₹250 per day (up to a maximum of ₹25,000) for unreasonable delays, these penalties are seldom invoked at the departmental level, consequently emboldening officers to ignore requests.

 The Core Issues: Why Does This Matter?